 “More arrests are coming, and North Texas remains a focus for investigators who expect to charge as many as 400 people from across the country in the attack on the Capitol,” The Post reporter Annie Gowan wrote in her March 22 report.
 (Though D Magazine Editor Tim Rogers had plenty to complain about regarding her knowledge of North Texas).

 But who are some of these North Texans?
 And where do their cases stand?
 Here are five of some of the most high-profile Capitol riot cases against North Texans.

 Luke Coffee, a Dallas actor and director, was once known for his appearance in NBC’s “Friday Night Lights.”
 Now, he’s known for his role in the Capitol riots.

-Coffee went to the Capitol after he started believing in two conspiracy theories that he became acquainted with while stuck in quarantine — QAnon and that the 2020 election was stolen from Donald Trump, according to Texas Monthly.
+Coffee went to the Capitol after he started believing in two conspiracy theories that he became acquainted with while stuck in quarantine — QAnon and that the 2020 election was stolen from Trump, according to Texas Monthly.

 According to a statement of facts document regarding Coffee’s case, Coffee used a crutch to assault police officers from the Washington D.C.
 Metropolitan Police Department.
 Video showed Coffee pushing his crutch into a line of MPD and U.S. Capitol Police officers.

 The document also claims that, based on body-cam footage from officers, Coffee “intended to further use the crutch as blunt object weapon by positioning the crutch directly toward the officer’s upper chest/head area.”